bocajspear1/honeyhttpd/README.md

 ## License

-This project is licensed under the GNU General Public License (GPL) v3.0
+This project is licensed under the Mozilla Public License, v2.0 (formerly GPL 3.0)